drop-games/eb-docs/docs/Blockchain.md

 ## Blockchain integration

 Hyperblade is one of the first mainstream-ready games on **Ethereum blockchain**.
 So besides developing the game, we are putting HB economy on the chain, meaning that all of the $SPR activity, NFT trade, and pretty much everything else is tied to Web3 account ownership.
 And by choosing Ethereum we are going with the most promising blockchain that has the biggest market, as well as all functionality and security that we need.
-ETH 2.0 with decentralized Proof-of-Stake will use at least ~99.95% less energy post update[^1], making it, and therefore Hyperblade, truly enviromentally friendly.
+ETH 2.0 with decentralized Proof-of-Stake will use at least ~99.95% less energy post update[^1], making it, and therefore Hyperblade, truly environmentally friendly.
 But building on Ethereum comes with certain trade-offs.

 [^1]: https://blog.ethereum.org/2021/05/18/country-power-no-more/